Police Officer

 Reasons vary.
 Some jurisdictions require a police response.
 Other times, medical responders might request law enforcement due to potential problems or safety concerns.
 Police officers typically have some level of medical training, so they might be dispatched to the scene to help render aid until paramedics can respond.
 In some jurisdictions, officers are cross trained as paramedic/firefighters.

-Asked by Alessandro Ferri over 10 years ago
+Asked by jayzia over 10 years ago

-Asked by tray almost 11 years ago
+Asked by Marc almost 11 years ago

-Asked by Roxy almost 11 years ago
+Asked by Petal about 11 years ago